Kevin Patrick Danahy Sells 20,000 Shares of Pulse Biosciences (NASDAQ:PLSE) Stock

-Pulse Biosciences, Inc (NASDAQ:PLSE – Get Free Report) insider Kevin Patrick Danahy sold 20,000 shares of Pulse Biosciences stock in a transaction on Monday, February 9th.
-The shares were sold at an average price of $21.45, for a total transaction of $429,000.00.
-Following the completion of the sale, the insider directly owned 43,298 shares of the company’s stock, valued at approximately $928,742.10.
-This trade represents a 31.60% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Pulse Biosciences, Inc (NASDAQ:PLSE – Get Free Report) insider Kevin Patrick Danahy sold 20,000 shares of Pulse Biosciences stock in a transaction dated Tuesday, February 17th.
+The shares were sold at an average price of $23.63, for a total value of $472,600.00.
+Following the transaction, the insider owned 43,298 shares in the company, valued at $1,023,131.74.
+This trade represents a 31.60% decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 Kevin Patrick Danahy also recently made the following trade(s):